 The briefs for next year will be released, and applications opened, in October 2021.

 Calling All Young Composers!

-The New Directions Composition Competition exists in order to encourage young people, from all walks of life, to create music and to explore the possibilities of communication and creativity that music can bring.
+The New Directions Composing Competition exists in order to encourage young people, from all walks of life, to create music and to explore the possibilities of communication and creativity that music can bring.

 The competition is for anyone below the age of 18.
 You may compose in any style or genre (a song, an instrumental work, a piece on Logic, hip-hop, ambient etc.).
 The more inventive the better!

 All the information needed can be found in the PDF shown, or interactive versions can be found below.
 If you have any further questions, please do not hesitate to contact us here.

 Brief 1: Use one of the following poems as a starting point for a composition.

 Remember they are a starting point.
 There is no need to set the entire poem, or any of it, and you could take individual lines, words, and key ideas as inspiration.

 But where are all the bees?

 Here they come creeping